cpp597455873/gitaly-proto/README.md

 1. When choosing an RPC name don't use the service name as context.
     Good: `service CommitService { rpc CommitExists }`.
 Bad:
     `service CommitService { rpc Exists }`.

+### RPC naming conventions

+Gitaly-Proto has RPCs that are resource based, for example when querying for a commit.
+Another class of RPCs are operations, where the result might be empty or one of the RPC error codes but the fact that the operation took place is of importance.

+For all RPCs, start the name with a verb, followed by an entity, and if required followed by a further specification.
+For example:
+- GetCommit
+- RepackRepositoryIncremental
+- CreateRepositoryFromBundle

+For resource RPCs the verbs in use are limited to: Get, List, Create, Update, Delete, or Is.
+Where both Get and List as verbs denote these operations have no side effects.
+These verbs differ in terms of the expected number of results the query yields.
+Get queries are limited to one result, and are expected to return one result to the client.
+List queries have zero or more results, and generally will create a gRPC stream for their results.
+When the `Is` verb is used, this RPC is expected to return a boolean, or an error.
+For example: `IsRepositoryEmpty`.

+When an operation based RPC is defined, the verb should map to the first verb in the Git command it represents.
+Example; FetchRemote.

+Note that the current interface defined in this repository does not yet abide fully to these conventions.
+Newly defined RPCs should, though, so eventually gitaly-proto converges to a common standard.

 ### Common field names and types